Transport-for-the-North/NorMITs-Demand/README.md

     - Note that this is no longer backwards compatible.
 If old (pre iter3d) land use inputs are needed, you need to revert to an older version of NorMITs Demand.

+### v0.3.7
+- Updates to the elasticity model
+    - Fix Access/Egress costs changes
+    - Update parameters as we are now benchmarking OD matrices against NELUM
+    - Hopefully find some time to optimise the PA2OD process